pakrym/pipelines/pipelines.md

 ## What problem does it solve?

 Correctly parsing data from a stream or socket is dominated by boilerplate code and has many corner cases; leading to complex code.
 Achieving high performance and being correct; while also dealing with this complexity, is unnecessarily hard.
 Pipelines aims to solve this complexity.
-[Skip to the pipelines version](#tcp-server-with-systemiopipelines)

 ## What extra complexity does Streams involve?